Ege Bamyası | |

 Next Year: | 1973 |

-Ege Bamyası (in Turkish pronounced as /ˈeɟe ˈbamjasɯ/, lit.
+Ege Bamyası (pronounced as /tr/, lit.
 "Aegean okra") is the third studio album by German krautrock band Can, released on 29 November 1972 by United Artists Records.
-The album contains the single "Spoon", which charted in the Top 10 in Germany after being used as the theme song to the German television mini-series Das Messer.
-The success of the single allowed Can to establish their own studio, Inner Space, in Weilerswist, North Rhine-Westphalia, where they recorded the rest of the album.
+The album contains the single "Spoon", which charted in the Top 10 in Germany after being used as the theme song to the German television mini-series (1971).
+The success of the single allowed Can to establish their own studio, in Weilerswist, where they recorded the rest of the album.
+In 2004, Spoon Records remastered Ege Bamyası and reissued it as a hybrid Super Audio CD.

 In a 2006 interview with David Stubbs in Uncut magazine, Schmidt commented: "People imagine Can was all done in the editing, but for 'Soup' there was no editing at all.
 We'd found out the record was too short; it needed ten more minutes of music by the next morning, so we wrote, played and recorded it the night before.
 No editing!"
-Czukay added: "We recorded Ege Bamyasi in a new studio, which had formerly been a cinema.
+Czukay added: "We recorded Ege Bamyası in a new studio, which had formerly been a cinema.
 That new environment affected the sound.
 The drums were not so heavy and rough, the vocals and instruments were separated out.
 'Vitamin C' became the title track of Dead Pigeon on Beethoven Street, a movie by Samuel Fuller.
 That's often how it was.
 We made music, then found a use for it later.
-'Soup' is my favourite track."[6]
+'Soup' is my favourite track."[5]

 Pitchfork | "Top 100 Albums of the 1970s" | 2004 | 19[12] | |